-$H_2O_2$ (30% w/w, Merck KGaA) was diluted into 1/4 MS to achieve desired concentrations and 5 $\mu$ L of $H_2O_2$ solution was applied to each root tip in the dark.
-Plates were kept horizontal for 15 min to allow the solution to be absorbed by the root tips.
+H_2O_2 (30% w/w, Merck KGaA) was diluted into 1/4 MS to achieve desired concentrations and 5 μ L of H_2O_2 solution was applied to each root tip in the dark.
+Plates were kept horizontal for 15 minutes to allow the solution to be absorbed by the root tips.

-EB staining for cell viability and visualization
+Evans blue staining for cell viability and visualization

-For each treatment per replicate, around 20 seedlings were randomly taken from the plates for EB staining of cell integrity at desired time points during hypoxia and subsequent re-oxygenation.
-Seedlings were incubated in 0.25% w/v aqueous EB solution for 15 min in the dark (room temperature), then washed 3 times with Milli-Q (MQ) water to remove excess dye.
-Olympus BX50WI was used for visualization and images were taken under $10 \times$ objective lens.
+For each treatment per replicate, around 20 seedlings were randomly taken from the plates for Evans blue staining of cell integrity at desired time points during hypoxia and subsequent reoxygenation.
+Seedlings were incubated in 0.25% aqueous Evans blue solution for 15 minutes in the dark (room temperature), then washed three times with Milli-Q (MQ) water to remove excess dye.
+Olympus BX50WI was used for visualization and images were taken under 10X objective lens.